stoeps13/connections-doc/source/connectors/admin/c_outlook_connector.md

 The HCL Connections Add-in for Microsoft-based add-in platform.
 The Connections Add-in does not have any code physically installed on the user’s Outlook client.
 For more information on the Outlook add-in framework, see [Outlook add-ins overview](https://docs.microsoft.com/en-us/office/dev/add-ins/outlook/outlook-add-ins-overview)

+!!! note
-**Note:** The Connections Add-in is not available from the Microsoft Outlook Add-ins store.
+    The Connections Add-in is not available from the Microsoft Outlook Add-ins store.
 Your administrator will make the Connections Add-in available to you within Outlook, or provide instructions on how to load the add-in.

 -   **[HCL Connections Add-in for Microsoft Outlook System Requirements](../../connectors/admin/c_outlook_connector_addin_sys_req.md)**
 System Requirements for HCL Connections Add-in for Microsoft Outlook.